umerzia-7001/umerzia-7001/README.md

 ## Umer here.
 <p align="left">

  I call myself a passionate learner.
-You can call me a full-stack mobile & web developer or Machine Learning engieer.
+You can call me a full-stack mobile & web developer or Machine Learning engineer.
  Hit me up to collaborate!

 </p>